-If you would like a description of the St. Johns River Blueway, click here.
+If you would like to read an essay of the St. Johns River Blueway, click here.

-The SJR Blueway is divided into 23 sections that can be paddled in a day.
-Click here for the data table describing each section with access points, restaurants, fish camps, campsites and other landmarks along the way.
-(Coming soon: detailed maps for each of the 23 sections.)
+We've divided the 310-mile river into 23 sections which can be paddled in a day.
+Click here for the directory describing each section with access points, restaurants, fish camps, campsites and other landmarks along the way.

 St. Johns River Water Management District Recreational Guide